 Holland Research School of Molecular Chemistry (HRSMC)

 HRSMC is a consortium of three Dutch Universities: the University of Amsterdam (UvA), the VU University Amsterdam (VU) and Leiden University (UL).
 It provides an extensive training programme for PhD students in inorganic, organic, physical and theoretical chemistry, crystallography and mass spectrometry.
+More information can be found on the HRSMC website.

 Netherlands Institute for Catalysis Research (NIOK)

 NIOK is a virtual institute consisting of Dutch university groups active in all areas of catalysis.
 It fosters the advancement of both higher education and research and stimulates collaboration between scientists of different disciplines and Universities.
 NIOK also acts as the platform and sparring partner for national and international contacts on catalysis with academia, industry and government.
+More information can be found on the NIOK website.

 Other PhD education initiatives